Cuyahoga Community College

 2. Student are required to complete a FAFSA prior to submitting the SAP appeal.

 3. After accessing your electronic SAP appeal, type in a detailed personal statement telling us why you were unable to meet the minimum requirements of SAP for the specified term(s), addressing all insufficient terms and what happened.
 Be clear and concise regarding your situation and specifying timeframes of what took place.
-Please review the Personal Statement Outline for further guidance.
+Review the Personal Statement Outline for further guidance.

 4. Upload the following documentation: